The secret life of sewers! A free educational trip like no other to one of Thames Water’s sewage treatment works.

 Teamwork - working cooperatively with others towards achieving a shared goal.

-Interact with our employees and engage in a range of STEM-related activities linked to the rail industry.
+Interact with Network Rail employees and engage in a range of STEM-related activities linked to the rail industry.

 STEM Ambassadors from a wide range of STEM-related jobs to help bring subjects to life.